greyblake/dm-rspec/README.markdown

 ## Examples

-Assume you have the next models:
+Assume you have the next data mapper models:

     class Book
       include DataMapper::Resource